AdamFreemer/open-graph-previewer/README.md

 Simply copy any fully qualified URL, place it in text entry field and click `Submit` or press `Enter`.

-The Open Graph image URL along with a preview of image will then be displayed below, if the URL entered has an Open Graph image tag.
+The Open Graph image URL along with a preview of the image will then be displayed below, if the URL entered has an open graph image tag.

 ## Running Specs